JacobKochems/conductor/README.md

 -----
 1. Choose a name for the conductor script, let's say: `setup`
 2. Create a directory in the same folder named: `setup.d`
-3. You declare what a given script depends on by adding the keyphrase `!depends_on:` followed by its dependencies, somewhere in the script.
+3. Declare the dependencies for a given script by adding the keyphrase `!depends_on:` followed by its dependencies, somewhere in the script.

-For example, a shell scripts' dependency declaration might look like this:
+For example, a shell script's dependency declaration might look like this:
 ```shell
 #!/usr/bin/env bash
 #!depends_on: foo.sh, bar.sh
 echo "Hello Conductor!"
 ```
-4. Profit.  ..um, I mean run it via `./setup` or invoke it from wherever.
+4. Profit.  ..um, I mean run it via `./setup` or invoke it from wherever you want.

 Conductor automatically sets executable permissions for all shell and Python scripts in the designated directory and its subdirectories.
 It then generates an ordered list of scripts and runs them.
 If an error occurs during script